Important information for private foster carers, parents or anyone aware of a child living with someone who is not a close relative.

 - Is the placement arranged by someone other than the local authority?

-If the answer to all the questions is yes, ring Croydon Children’s Services Contact Centre on 0208 726 6400.
+If the answer to all the questions is yes, ring Croydon Children’s Services Single Point of Contact on 0208 726 6400